smathot/infinitemaze/readme.md

 ## License

 `artwork/svg/*` and `infinitemaze/sprites/*` are released under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
-Credit should be attributed to Theo Danes.
+Credit should be attributed to [Theo Danes].

 `infinitemaze/sounds/*` are released under a Creative Commons Attributions 3.0 International license.
 Credit should be attributed to the original creators of <http://opengameart.org/>.